New York State Section 303(d) List of Impaired/TMDL Waters

 The 2014 CWA Section 303(d) List

 As noted above, Section 303(d) of the Federal Clean Water Act (CWA) requires states to compile periodically (every two years) a list of impaired waters that do not meet water quality standards and where designated uses are not fully supported and where a Total Maximum Daily Load (TMDL) plan is necessary to address the impairment.
-States are scheduled to submit their next Section 303(d) Lists to USEPA by April 1, 2014.
-A schedule for updating the list is as follows.
+States are scheduled to submit their next Section 303(d) Lists to USEPA by April 1, 2014 and the process to update the New York State List is currently underway.
+A Draft New York State 2014 Section 303(d) List of Impaired/TMDL Waters (PDF, 471 KB) is currently available for public review and comment.
+Public comment on the List will be accepted for 45 days, through March 14, 2014.

 - June thru September 2013 - Solicitation of the public for existing water quality data and information that may be useful in compiling the 2014 Section 303(d) List.